rainshowerLabs/blutgang/README.md

 ## Notes on the license

 Blutgang is libre software licensed under the AGPL-3.0 license.
-In practice, this means that if you use blutgang for non-personal use, you are required by law to disclose the source code of blutgang, or any works based on the licensed software.
+In practice, this means that if you use blutgang for non-personal use, you are required by law to disclose the source code of blutgang, or any works based on or that use the licensed software in any way.
+This includes MEV bots.
 Blutgang respects the freedom of it's users will *always* be free for non-commerical use.

 ### Commercial use and support